Read about the 5 key characteristics of graph databases - speed, meaning, answers, relationships, and transformation.

-Outside the tables of the relational databases there lie paths which enable managing highly connected data, working with complex queries and having readily available relationships, without the need to express them explicitly.
+Outside the tables of the relational databases, there lie paths that enable managing highly connected data, working with complex queries and having readily available relationships, without the need to express them explicitly.

 These are the paths of a graph database.

-To represent and store data graph databases use graph structures.
-A graph is comprised of interconnected nodes (i.e. things) and edges (i.e. relationships between things).
+To represent and store data, graph databases use graph structures (knowledge graphs).
+A graph is comprised of interconnected nodes (i.e., things) and edges (i.e., relationships between things).
 Edges are how you can assign properties to things.

-To get back to our Flintstone’s example, all the tables that you’ve created for each and every relationship separately, describing the relations among Fred, Wilma, Pebbles and Bamm-Bamm, a graph database would express the following way:
+To get back to our Flintstone’s example, all the tables that you’ve created for every relationship between Fred, Wilma, Pebbles and Bamm-Bamm, would be expressed the following way in a graph database:

-That is when you connect Bamm-Bamm with Pebbles, you also connect Bamm-Bamm with Pebble’s connections – Fred, Wilma and with their other connections – city, for example.
+Thus, when you connect Bamm-Bamm to Pebbles, you also connect Bamm-Bamm to all of Pebble’s connections – Fred, Wilma and with their other connections – city, for example.
 The system will implicitly hold the information about where the father of Bamm-Bamm’s wife lives, without you having to keep a record of multiple joins and tables to retrieve it.

 Storing data in such a manner provides the flexibility to represent complex interconnected structures and to use the information they carry in the much simpler and effective way.

-Graph databases are well-suited in any case when complex relationships between things, people, places, events etc. are to be expressed.
+Graph databases are well-suited in any case when complex relationships between people, places, events, etc. are to be expressed.
 Typical use cases range from managing customers and personnel data, through storing and using intelligent content, to finance and investment management.

 More specific application of the graph database model include: